Lesson Plan - Get It!

-Below are four geometric postulates about line segment and angle measurement.
-You will learn about each postulate individually in this lesson:
+Now, review four geometric postulates about line segment and angle measurement.
+Each will be explored in greater detail in this lesson:

 - If ray OC is paired with x and ray OD is paired with y, then the measurement of angle COD equals the absolute value of x - y.

 The postulates listed above can sound confusing.
-However, if you take a look at them one at a time, they are easier to understand.
+Let's take a look at them one at a time to make them easier to understand.

 To find the measurement of this line segment, you need to measure it with a number line:

 It doesn't matter where you put the line segment on the number line; just line it up so each endpoint corresponds with a number on the number line.